David-Kingsman/Spatiotemporal_Data_Mining/course_project/doc/FINAL_REPORT_DRAFT.md

 ### 4.2 Training and Inference Time

+**Table 2** presents the computational efficiency of each model.
+U-Net achieves the fastest training and inference, making it practical for real-time applications.

+**Table 2**: Training and inference time comparison.

 | Model | Training Time | Inference Time | Total Time |
 |-------|--------------|----------------|------------|
 | U-Net | 5.0 s | 0.08 s | ~7 s |
 | Tree (XGBoost) | 11.8 s | 0.03 s | ~12 s |
 | GP (Sparse) | 330.8 s (5.5 min) | 0.26 s | ~331 s |

 **Note**: U-Net is the fastest, while GP requires longer training due to variational inference optimization.
+All experiments were conducted on a single NVIDIA GPU (CUDA-enabled) for U-Net and GP, while Tree model was trained on CPU.
+The fast inference times make all models suitable for real-time applications.

 ### 4.3 Probabilistic Prediction Quality